Who am I and what do I do?

 My book 'Designing Zero Carbon Buildings Using Dynamic Simulation Methods' has been adopted as core text at several UK, US and European universities and has been used as a handbook by major international consultancies, with a second edition scheduled to be published in June 2017.

 Part of my research was based on the work done to evaluate the Birmingham Zero Carbon House, a ground-breaking carbon-neutral building based on a 170-year-old redbrick Victorian house.
 This research showed how best to convert existing buildings into zero carbon homes of the future.

 It demonstrated how home owners could eliminate energy bills and fuel poverty, and potentially achieve a significant return on investment.

-I have established an international conference series on Zero Carbon Buildings Today and in the Future, in order to provide a forum for exchange of knowledge, and for establishing collaboration networks and partnerships in this field.
+This has helped with establishing collaboration networks and partnerships in the field.
 In the absence of a global plan about how to make the planet net zero emissions, this conference series address the 'how' question and makes a small but important step towards a global change in the right direction.